The requirement to provide access to documents

 - Advance Statement of Preferences

-- CMI records
+- CMI extract

 Applications to deny access to documents